project-flogo/flow/docs/model.md

     }
   }
 ```

 *Note:  `$iteration[index]` is also available to get the index of the current iteration.*

 #### DoWhile Task
-A `doWhile` task lets you loop over an activity using a conditional expression to determine how long to loop.
+A `doWhile` task lets you loop over an activity using a conditional expression to determine how often to loop.

 DoWhile tasks take a `condition` setting which is where the conditional expression is specified.
 It also takes an optional `delay` setting that can be used to set a delay in millseconds between iterations.